EcaCosca/codewarsKataSolutions/README.md

 This is just ONE way to solve the kata, not the ONLY way, I just want to be able to share them and compare if I can throught the process of teaching and learning by doing.

 All of them are in JavaScript.
-GOOD LUCK!

 ## 8 kyu ##